808 Royal Avenue

 Why are the number of long term bicycle parking spaces significantly less than the number of dorms?
 Shouldn't every student be able to have a bicycle?

-mcj asked 11 months ago
+mcj asked over 1 year ago

 Thank you for taking the time to provide feedback on this proposal.
 The proposed bike storage is based on the applicant’s transportation study, which anticipates that a maximum of one in four students would require a long-term bicycle parking space.
 This is consistent with bike parking rates for other Lower Mainland post-secondary institutions, and reflects the diversity of alternative transportation options that would be available to students at this site (walking and public transit, including rapid transit, as well as cycling).